KVM vs. OpenVZ: Which Virtualization Technology to Choose?

 Kernel Versions

-OpenVZ containers share the same architecture and kernel version while KVM VMs can each run a different kernel version than the hypervisor.
-The advantage of sharing the same kernel is that OpenVZ has a lower overhead on the hypervisor.
+OpenVZ containers share the same architecture and kernel version, while KVM virtual machines can each run a different Kernel version than the hypervisor.
+It permits individual kernel versions for each virtual machine, offering greater flexibility in terms of supported operating systems and kernel versions.
+The advantage of sharing the same kernel is that OpenVZ has lower overhead on the hypervisor.

 Memory Distribution